potrepka/potrepka.github.io/about.md

 I recently completed a Master of Science in Computer Science at University of Southern California, with concentration in Data Science.
-Outside of academia, I enjoy music, art, fitness, and philosophy.
-Technology has opened up worlds of experience for me, and my dream is to show others what I have seen.
+Outside of academia, I enjoy music, art, philosophy, and fitness.
+Computer technology has opened up worlds of experience for me, and my dream is to show others what I have seen.

 I am currently working on music and art projects.